yunchien77/1112-ComputerOrganization/README.md

-## 1. Computer Abstractions and Technology
+## Chapter 1.
+Computer Abstractions and Technology

 ### 1.1 介紹